 In other words, decreasing stress levels has many benefits, not just for your follicles but for your whole body and mental well-being.

 Graying is most often caused by the natural aging of your follicles, but it can also be impacted by other factors like psychological stress, diet, smoking and certain health problems.
-Taking a holistic approach to your health can help your follicles function at their best while also supporting your whole body and mind.
+Taking a holistic approach to your health — plus using products that can delay and combat graying hair — can help your follicles function at their best while also supporting your whole body and mind.

 More From VEGAMOUR